slatedocs/slate/docs/authentication.md

-In order to make use of Blaze, you’ll need to be set up as an MSK “partner” so that you can consume clinical research data.
-If you would like to request access to data for a research study at MSK, please send a request to [rtmcritds@mskcc.org](mailto:rtmcritds@mskcc.org).

 Authentication is based on the Client Credentials grant.
-This means that clients will need to generate an access token and supply it in the headers of each request being made.
-Once you are established as a partner, you will receive a `client_id` and a `client_secret`, which you will use to generate token make authenticated requests to the server.
+Once you are established as a partner, you will receive a `client_id` and a `client_secret`, which are required to generate tokens and make authenticated requests to the server.
+Valid access tokens are expected it in the headers of each request.

 ## Protocol Access

-All data access is granted on a per protocol basis therefore, it is a requirement that incoming requests to Blaze always contain a `researchstudy` parameter.
+All data access is granted on a per protocol basis therefore, it is expected that incoming requests to Blaze always contain a `researchstudy` parameter.
 The value passed into this parameter in combination with the "partner" credentials are used to validate and authorize requests.

 ## Generating Access Tokens

 **Access tokens** must be included in all resources endpoints.
-To generate a token using the following endpoint,
+To generate a token use the following endpoint and listed parameters:
 ```
 POST /msk-apim/external/msk-oidc/oauth2/token
 ```